DataFire/Integrations/integrations/generated/azure_cognitiveservices_textanalytics/README.md

 ## Actions

 ### Entities
+The API returns a list of recognized entities in a given document.
 To get even more information on each recognized entity we recommend using the Bing Entity Search API by querying for the recognized entities names.
+See the <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/text-analytics-supported-languages">Supported languages in Text Analytics API</a> for the list of enabled languages.The API returns a list of known entities and general named entities ("Person", "Location", "Organization" etc) in a given document.
+Known entities are returned with Wikipedia Id and Wikipedia link, and also Bing Id which can be used in Bing Entity Search API.
+General named entities are returned with entity types.
+If a general named entity is also a known entity, then all information regarding it (Wikipedia Id, Bing Id, entity type etc) will be returned.
+See the <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking#supported-types-for-named-entity-recognition">Supported Entity Types in Text Analytics API</a> for the list of supported Entity Types.
 See the <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/text-analytics-supported-languages">Supported languages in Text Analytics API</a> for the list of enabled languages.

 ```js